1. Preparing to buy

 - Do I need Lenders Mortgage Insurance?
 Understand whether you will need Lenders Mortgage Insurance (LMI) and how it can help you get into your dream home faster.

-- Am I eligible for the First Home Loan Deposit Scheme or any other types of government assistance?
-There are a range of different government grants or schemes that you may be eligible for, and that could help you to purchase your new home sooner.
+- Am I eligible for the Home Guarantee Scheme or any other types of government assistance?
+There are a range of different government grants or schemes that you may be eligible for to help you purchase your new home sooner.
+Learn about how the Home Guarantee Scheme could help you buy your first home with a smaller deposit.

 - Which suburbs are right for me?
 Find out what different properties are worth and the value of properties across different suburbs over time with our free Property Insights Report, opens in new window.